Rahul NAIR, et al.

 [0084] The solutes to be removed from aqueous mixtures in the

-methods of the present invention may be defined in terms of their
+methods of the present invention may be defined in terms of

-ions and molecules.
+exemplary ions and molecules.

 Table 1

-radius of propanol, sucrose, glycerol and PTS<4">.
-The
+propanol, sucrose, glycerol and PTS<4">.
+The hydrated

-hydrated radii of these species which are provided in the table
+radii of these species which are provided in the table above

-this end, the hydrated radii for a selection of species in which
+end, the hydrated radii for a selection of species in which this

-dependence.
 Hydrated radii for propanol, sucrose, glycerol and

 PTS<4">were then estimated using the linear dependence and